IRISH INFANTRY, THE SHARP POINT OF THE BAYONET

 Built with fighting spirit, tradition, and Irish character, we are the only Irish Infantry Regiment of the line in the British Army.
-We recruit men of the right quality and calibre right across the island of Ireland, all parts of the UK, and beyond.
+We recruit people of the right quality and calibre right across the island of Ireland, all parts of the UK, and beyond.

 1 July 1992